labgrid-project/labgrid/doc/overview.rst

 instead done directly from client to exporter, avoiding the need to specify new interfaces for each resource type.

-The coordinator also manages registry of "places".
+The coordinator also manages the registry of "places".
 These are used to configure which resources belong together from the user's point of view.
 A `place` can be a generic rack location, where different boards are connected